savaro/apache-php/README.md

 -----------------------

-To create the base image `tutum/apache-php`, execute the following command on the tutum-docker-php folder:
+To create the base image `tutum/apache-php`, execute the
     docker build -t tutum/apache-php .